oracle/truffleruby/doc/contributor/workflow.md

 * [LLVM](../user/installing-llvm.md)
 * [`libssl`](../user/installing-libssl.md)

-You can remove the dependencies on LLVM and `libssl` by setting `export TRUFFLERUBY_CEXT_ENABLED=false`.
+You can remove the dependencies on `libssl` by setting `export TRUFFLERUBY_CEXT_ENABLED=false`.

 ## Workspace directory